jshirts03/startup/notes.md

 ## Caddy

-No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).

 **Caddy** is a webservice that manages encryption of data when any computer is in communciation with our website.
 It uses **Let's Encrypt** to create a free TLS certificate.
 This is basically how secure connections are made on the internat.